ShiniDev/ShiniDev/README.md

 I've been developing food delivery, booking, and ticket based systems.
 I also have experience in 3rd party API integration, most of them related to online payment gateways such as Dragonpay and ShopeePay.

-I excel in configuration and optimization of Linux Web Servers.
+I also configure and tune Linux Web Servers.

 Technology
 - Linux